 History of HETRA

 Heartland Equine Therapeutic Riding Academy was started in 1989 by Steve and Janet Henthorn of Omaha, Nebraska.
 The program started with one participant, one horse, and three volunteers.
 We have grown significantly over the years.
-HETRA now has 19 wonderful therapy horses, 21 PATH, Intl. certified instructors, and over 115 participants.
+HETRA now has 21 wonderful therapy horses, 21 PATH, Intl. certified instructors, and over 130 participants we serve every week.
 We also offer services in Adaptive Riding, Therapy Services, Equine Services for Veterans, and Adaptive Carriage Driving.
 HETRA is a non-profit 501c3 organization and is currently the only PATH Premier Accredited Center in Nebraska!

 HETRA looks back on a history of growth and achieving many amazing goals.
 We look forward to our future with great hope and excitement for what is to come.